 - What Matters

 This week in our World History class a Buddhist came to speak to us about his religion.
-We'd just finished studying the origin of the main religions of Christianity, Judaism, and Buddhism.
-Well to gain a more personable and life relating knowledge of the religions, our teacher invited guests speakers of various religions to share their religion with us and answer more personal questions that very from individuals.
+We'd just finished studying the origin of the main religions , including: Christianity, Judaism, and Buddhism.
+To gain a more personable and life relating knowledge of these religions, our teacher invited guests speakers of various religions to share their personal practice of their religion and to answer personal questions which vary from individuals.

-Taking in mind that this had been our second speaker; the last a practicing, but non-orthodox Jew, had been very informative but not as direct or clear as Mr. Bud, we'll call him for this article.
+This had been our second speaker.
+The last had been a practicing, but non-orthodox Jew, had been very informative, but not as direct or clear as Mr. Bud, we'll call him for this article.

-First I'll state that I am a Christian, my mother's family is Catholic and my step father's is Evangelical.
-But when we usually go to a Baptist church, so I consider myself to be Baptist or Protestant, categorize me from whatever subdivision of Christianity you please, I believe in God, hell, heaven, and that the Bible is the word of God and we should live by what it says.
+But, first I’d love to state that I am a Christian, my mother's family is Catholic and my step father's is Evangelical, and as a family, we recently became Baptist.
+This may be a subdivision of Christianity but we simply believe in God, hell, heaven, baptism as an act of faith before others, and that the Bible is the word of God and we should live by what it says.

-So believing in all these things, I asked how he explained creation, our purpose and reason, and how he defined morality.
-The tough questions that I believe a true religion would clearly and directly answer- that's why I am a Christian.
+So believing in all these things, I asked how he explained creation, our purpose and reason, and how he defined morality; these are the tough questions that I believe a true and complete religion would clearly and directly answer -that's why I am a Christian.

-Now this was more of less of Mr.Bud's response, not word for word, and not perfectly precise:
+Now this was more of less of Mr.Bud's response, not word for word, and not precisely put:

 Our reason is the moment, our goal is to become better every day.
 Not to be crappy one day and great the next, to be consistent in our character.
 Our goal is to meditate and become the best we can be, to help ourselves, in order to help others.
 Our goal is to improve in order to reach a higher level of reincarnation in our next life.